MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 1 Contents
 ----------

 The code was written in Matlab R2017a.
-The folder contains the listed Matlab source code files:
+The folder contains listed Matlab source code files:
 - RunAWCCT.m: main code to run the AWCCT.
 - windows.m: segmentation of the signal into short time windows.
 - velocity.m: computation of pseudo-instantaneous velocities.